-Net cash used in operating activities in the first three months of fiscal 2003 was \$1,623,000 compared to \$1,580,000 used in the same period of fiscal 2002.
-The slight change in cash from operations compared to last year relates primarily to timing of payments in this period versus the same period last year in accounts payable, accrued payroll and expenses.
+Net cash used in operating activities in the first nine months of fiscal 2003 was \$4,250,000 compared to net cash provided of \$2,576,000 in the same period of fiscal 2002.
+The change in cash from operations compared to last year relates to lower accounts receivable and accrued liabilities due to reduced revenue in the PEO reporting segment, increases in restricted cash to fund the SERP agreement, increases in prepaid workers' compensation cost, and lower earnings.
+The remaining change is due to timing of payments in this period versus the same period last year in accounts payable, accrued payroll and expenses.
 The timing and amounts of such payments can vary significantly based on various factors, including the day of the week on which a month ends and the existence of holidays on or immediately following a month end.
-In addition there was a decrease in accounts receivable in this quarter due to the timing of payments received at the end of this year plus lower receivables from our Medical Staffing division.
-Offsetting this decrease was an increase in other current assets of \$1,487,000, \$1,404,000 of which resulted from prepayments to our workers' compensation insurance carrier.

-Cash used in investing activities of \$678,000 was primarily related to costs incurred for the licensing of the ScorPEO PEO software system of \$236,000, capitalized internally developed software of \$142,000; other computer hardware and software acquisitions of \$228,000.
+Cash used in investing activities of \$1,385,000 was primarily related to costs incurred for the licensing of the ScorPEO PEO software system of \$315,000,capitalized internally developed software of \$447,000, software license fees of \$135,000 and payment related to the earn out provisions from our purchase of the assets of Corporate Staffing Concepts LLC of \$250,000.

-The cash used in financing activities of \$511,000 was primarily due to spending \$432,000 in repurchasing 137,900 shares of TeamStaff stock in the first fiscal guarter of 2003.
+The cash used in financing activities of \$954,000 was primarily due to spending \$782,000 in repurchasing 251,214 shares of TeamStaff stock in the first nine months of fiscal 2003.

-As of December 31, 2002, TeamStaff had cash and cash equivalents of 9,643,000 and net accounts receivable of 20,503,000.
+As of June 30, 2003, TeamStaff had cash and cash equivalents of \$5,866,000 and net accounts receivable of \$19,207,000.

-Management of TeamStaff believes that its existing cash will be sufficient to support cash needs for the next twelve months.
+Management of TeamStaff believes that its existing cash will be sufficient to support cash needs for at least the next twelve months.
 The amount of available cash includes cash held for future payroll and other related taxes payable on a quarterly basis.

 On July 22, 1999, the Board of Directors authorized the repurchase up to 3% of the outstanding shares of TeamStaff's common stock.
-Since inception through December 31, 2002, we have repurchased 468,156 shares at an average cost of \$4.44 per share for a total cost of \$2,080,000.
+On November 19, 2002, the Board of Directors authorized an additional repurchase of up to \$1,000,000 in common stock.
+Since inception through June 30, 2003, we have repurchased 581,470 shares at an average cost of \$4.18 per share for a total cost of \$2,430,000.
 These share repurchases are reflected as treasury shares in these financial statements and will eventually be retired.
-During the quarter ended December 31, 2002, 137,900 shares were purchased at a cost of \$432,000.
-On November 19, 2002, the Board of Directors authorized an additional repurchase of up to \$1,000,000 in common stock.
+During the quarter ended June 30, 2003, 34,702 shares were purchased at a cost of \$107,000.
+During the nine months ended June 30, 2003, 251,214 shares were purchased at a cost of \$782,000.

-On April 9, 2002, TeamStaff entered into a revolving loan facility with Fleet National Bank, (Fleet).
+On April 9, 2002, TeamStaff entered into a revolving loan facility with Fleet National Bank (Fleet).
 The total outstanding loan amount cannot exceed at any one time the lesser of \$7,000,000 or the sum of 85% of qualified accounts receivable, less an amount reserved by Fleet to support direct debit processing exposure.
-The annual interest rate is either the Fleet prime rate or LIBOR, at the discretion of TeamStaff, and is currently 4.25%.
+The annual interest rate is either the Fleet prime rate or LIBOR, at the discretion of TeamStaff, and is currently 4.00%.
 The facility is collateralized by substantially all of the assets of TeamStaff, including its accounts receivables.
 The facility is subject to certain covenants including, but not limited to, interest rate coverage of 2.0 to 1.0, total liabilities to tangible net worth ratio of 2.0 to 1.0, and minimum working capital of \$10,000,000.
-As of December 31, 2002, the sole outstanding amount on the facility represented an outstanding letter of credit in the amount of \$4,150,000 which has been issued with respect to TeamStaff's workers' compensation policy, as previously discussed.